folio-org/folio-integration-tests/README.md

 # Folio-Integration-Tests

+Copyright (C) 2020 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

 ## Introduction
 This project is the set of integration tests based on [karate framework](https://github.com/intuit/karate)
 ## Running integration tests